Little Motor, Little Tires, Little Nitrous...

 The giant Magneflow muffler had to be notched to clear the RR tire...

 The mock-up began with an old 400 block and an empty transmission case.
-I am using the alignment bar from my rearend narrowing jig to keep everything straight and true.
-I spent a couple nights machining some steel pucks to fit in the block's main bearing bores and also the bearing bores in the transmission case.
-The pucks have an 1.501" hole in the center so that my alignment bar will slide inside everything to keep the engine and transmission bores concentric.
+I used the alignment bar from my rearend narrowing jig to keep everything straight and true.
+I machined some steel pucks to fit in the block's main bearing bores and also the bearing bores in the transmission case.
+The pucks have an 1.501" hole in the center so that my alignment bar slides inside everything to keep the engine and transmission bores concentric.
 I made a ring to center the plate that the transmission will bolt to, and a tube spacer that will set the desired distance between the block and transmission face.
-I have also made the rear plate that the transmission will bolt to, and have laid out the the flange that will bolt to the block and serve as a pattern for the block plate that will fit behind the flywheel.
+I also made the rear plate that the transmission will bolt to, and laid out the the flange that will bolt to the block and serve as a pattern for the block plate that will fit behind the flywheel.

 Here's the drawing I used to lay out the block bolt pattern...